Modern Slavery Statement (2022)

 Délifrance (UK) Ltd strives to be a socially responsible corporate citizen.
-Through its managers and through its people, we are committed to:
+Through our managers and through our people, we are committed to:

 - promoting protection of the environment